jettracker-org/.github/profile/README.md

 ### Main repositories

 - **jettracker-org/jettracker-io (currenty private[^1])**: Our main App.
-- [jettracker-org/plane-finder](https://github.com/jettracker-org/plane-finder): A npm package that can be used to find information about specific planes.
+- [jettracker-org/plane-finder](https://github.com/jettracker-org/plane-finder): An npm package that can be used to find information about planes.
-- [jettracker-org/flight-emissions](https://github.com/jettracker-org/flight-emissions): A npm package that can be used to calculate the CO2 emisions of flights.
+- [jettracker-org/flight-emissions](https://github.com/jettracker-org/flight-emissions): An npm package that can be used to calculate the CO2 emissions of flights.

 ### How to contribute